Discovering what will improve recovery for people living with serious mental illness.

 Developing interventions aimed at the high rates of obesity and related cardiometabolic disorders (diabetes, hypertension) in people with schizophrenia.
 These include:

 - Exercise interventions (walking and more intense aerobic exercise) for improved physical health.

 - Pharmacological interventions to produce weight loss for people who have gained weight on antipsychotic medications or to prevent future weight gain for people who need to take medications with a high risk of causing weight gain.

-The STEP Research Clinic provides state-of-the-art clinical treatment to patients at any stage of schizophrenia, bipolar disorder, depression, or other serious mental illness.
+STEP Research Clinic: The STEP Research Clinic provides state-of-the-art clinical treatment to patients at any stage of schizophrenia, bipolar disorder, depression, or other serious mental illness.
 Patients may also choose to volunteer in approved research studies to advance knowledge and improve treatment options for these serious mental illnesses.

-Community Outcomes Research and Evaluation Center (COREC) focuses on outcomes and program evaluation, quality improvement, and intervention research.
-Our goal is to support the mission of the UNC Center for Excellence in Community Mental Health to better the lives of persons with mental illness in North Carolina and beyond.
+Community Outcomes Research and Evaluation Center: Community Outcomes Research and Evaluation Center (COREC) focuses on outcomes and program evaluation, quality improvement, and intervention research.
+Our goal is to support the mission of the Center for Excellence in Community Mental Health at the University of North Carolina at Chapel Hill to better the lives of people living with mental illnesses in North Carolina and beyond.